-Taxable REIT subsidiaries hold our securities portfolio (Corridor Public Holdings, Inc. and its wholly-owned subsidiary Corridor Private Holdings, Inc.) and our operating business (Mowood Corridor, Inc. and its wholly-owned subsidiary, Mowood, LLC ("Mowood"), which is the holding company for Omega Pipeline Company, LLC ("Omega")).
+Taxable REIT subsidiaries hold our securities portfolio, operating business and a financing note receivable.
+Corridor Public Holdings, Inc. and its wholly-owned subsidiary Corridor Private Holdings, Inc, hold the securities portfolio.
+The operating company is held by Mowood Corridor, Inc. and its wholly-owned subsidiary, Mowood, LLC ("Mowood"), which is the holding company for Omega Pipeline Company, LLC ("Omega").
 Omega owns and operates a natural gas distribution system in Fort Leonard Wood, Missouri.
 Omega is responsible for purchasing and coordinating delivery of natural gas to Fort Leonard Wood, as well as performing maintenance and expansion of the pipeline.
 In addition, Omega provides gas-marketing services to local commercial end users.
+A financing note receivable is held by CorEnergy BBWS ("BBWS").